gverploeg/Traffic_Accidents_Capstone/README.md

 Data is made up of two datasets that recorded traffic accidents around the UK from 2009-2011 and 2012-2014.
 There are over 900,000 records and over 30 different features.

 Features are broken down into Categorical and Numerical Data.
 After combining datasets and dealing with nulls, I wanted to look at Accident Severity as my target variable.
-Initially, The breakdown for Severity was Fatal, Serious, Slight, so I merged that into a binary severe (1) or not severee (0).
+Initially, The breakdown for Severity was Fatal, Serious, Slight, so I merged that into a binary severe (1) or not severe / minor (0).
 In  picking Accident Severity as my target, I concluded that I would need to exlude certain features from my analysis that would result from the accident already taking place such as Number of Casualties, Number of Vehicles, and whether attended the scene.
 The table below shows my sorted and filtered dataframe.

 |   | Accident_Index | Police_Force | Longitude | Latitude  | Accident_Severity | Number_of_Vehicles | Number_of_Casualties | Date   | Time  | Road_Type          | Speed_limit | Weather_Conditions      | Pedestrian_Crossing-Physical_Facilities     | Light_Conditions               | Road_Surface_Conditions | Urban_or_Rural_Area | Did_Police_Officer_Attend_Scene_of_Accident |
 |---|----------------|--------------|-----------|-----------|-------------------|--------------------|----------------------|--------|-------|--------------------|-------------|-------------------------|---------------------------------------------|--------------------------------|-------------------------|---------------------|---------------------------------------------|